03. Spore - Package Format

 All signatures and hashes use JCS (see 01-substrate §1.3).

-The code hash uses a Git-like Merkle Tree approach for content-addressing.
+The tree hash uses a Git-like Merkle Tree approach for content-addressing.

 4.6.1 Hashing Configuration